soringp/elrond-balance-address-generator/README.md

 Have fun!

-With some luck might find a gem like this:
+With some luck you might find a gem like this:

 ![Jack](one%20in%20a%20billion.PNG)